 Despite multiple studies, there is currently limited agreement on the impact of weather conditions on transmission rates of COVID-19.

 We assembled one of the largest datasets of COVID-19 infection and weather and analyzed the impact of weather on the transmission of the virus across 3,739 global locations.
-For details on the methodology, data, and estimated statistical models, see our working paper.
+For details on the methodology, data, and estimated statistical models, see our published article.

 We have developed interactive figures to visualize evidence-based projections of the impact of weather on the potential transmission rate of COVID-19 from May 1, 2020 to April 30, 2021, using 2019-2020 weather data for each location.

 See also interactive visualizations based on our results in The New York Times.

 Projecting How Weather and Air Pollutants Impact Transmission Rate

 Reproductive number, the average number of individuals infected by each infectious person, is key to understanding transmission of diseases.
 Absent prior immunity and policy responses, this number is estimated to be in the range of 2-3 for COVID-19 across many locations, leading to rapid growth in the number of cases.
 Figures below show how that number is impacted by weather and air pollutants in each location, captured in the Relative COVID-19 Risk due to Weather and Air Pollution (CRW).
 CRW compares the relative changes in reproductive number for the disease due to weather factors (average and diurnal temperature, ultraviolet (UV) index, humidity, pressure, precipitation) and air pollutants (SO2 and Ozone).
 For example, a shift over a season in CRW from 1 (the 95 percentile in our sample) to 0.7 in a given location points to a 30% reduction in estimated reproduction number over that period due to weather and air pollutants (i.e. assuming everything else is constant).